A good preparation is very important for the successful implementation of a new business software.

 6. Installation (for local hosting)

-Local Hosting: If you've purchased the server and are going to host it yourself, please send us an email to email@example.com with the local static IP address of the machine that is going to host the server.
+Local Hosting: If you've purchased the software and are going to host it yourself, please send us an email to email@example.com with the local static IP address of the machine that is going to host the server.

-Cloud Hosted: Please install the farmerswife desktop client on all the machines from where you want to access the server.
+Cloud Hosted: Please install the farmerswife desktop client on all the machines from where Advanced User need to connect from.

 7. Start configuring the farmerswife database

 After installing the farmerswife Server and Client application it is time to set up the database with Users, Equipment, Machines, Contacts, Rates etc. Ideally you get your hands on and closely involved in the object setup and further configurations.
 This is usually done in 1-1 sessions with your Project Manager followed by specific tasks for you to continue until the next session is held.

 To get familiar with the different object types and configuration options take a look at the Object Types article.

 8. Implementation workshop takes place

-Whether you have purchased online, onsite or offsite training, ideally most of the setup has been done before training takes place so you can focus on the actual functionality usage of the system and practice your daily workflows.
+Whether you have purchased online, onsite or offsite implementation (LA, Mallorca), ideally most of the setup has been done before the workshop takes place so you can focus on the actual functionality usage of the system and practice your daily workflows.
 Smaller adjustments are usually done during that training though ideally bigger workflow changes have been discussed beforehand.

 9.Post training follow-up as you begin using farmerswife.